ehdinayan/E02-taules/Readme.md

 In this repo's exercises we have done an Acid smiling face and a simple calendar with a few css style attributes.

-Note: I had no Idea of doing tables in MarkDown language was also possible xd...Cool!
+Note: I had no Idea of doing tables while writing in MarkDown language was also possible xd...Cool!

-Now I share a link to the Git [web](https://ehdinayan.github.io/E02-taules/) of this repo.